-The dengue fever cause by Aedes vectors both A. aegypti and A. albopictus was continuously spreading in tropical and subtropical region of the globe, causing illness and fatality. ^[1] In India, most of the districts and cities are endemic to dengue infection. ^[2] It was considered as major public health problem in India because of its high morbidity and mortality.
-Urbanization, population movement and failures of public health measures are www.ajbls.com the major cause of increasing dengue positive cases.
-[3-7] Vector surveillance was the only option to determine the vector abundance, vector habitats, and spatiotemporal risk factors with respect to dengue transmission.
-[8] Most of the countries, vector surveillance is heavily rely on larval surveillance.
-[9] In India, the house index (the percentage of houses positive with larvae or pupae), container index (the percentage of positive water filled containers infested with larvae or pupae) and Breteau index (the number of positive containers for Aedes vector per 100 houses inspected) are the main indices which have been used as indicators for risk of dengue transmission.[10-12] But sometimes Aedes indices prove to be incapable of determining vector abundance and transmission risk as, Aedes mosquito vectorial capacity varies by region, and the diagnostic techniques are inadequate and also the situation is made more difficult by the broad size and regional differences in socioeconomic condition.
-[9,13] For better understand of population dynamics and the distribution of dengue vectors for prevention and control and to replace long-term vector surveillance was the ovitrap surveillance method.
-In ovitrap surveillance, Ovitrap is simple and efficient technology and helps in tracking dengue vectors.
-[9] Ovitrap based surveillance was employed in many Asian countries like Hong Kong, Singapore, and Australia in routine dengue surveillance.
-[4,14-16] This technique helps to find both young mosquitoes and the eggs laid by gravid female mosquitoes.
-[17,18]
+The dengue fever caused by Aedes vectors both A. aegypti and A. albopictus has been continuously spreading in tropical and subtropical regions of the globe, causing illness and fatality.^[1] In India, most of the districts and cities are endemic to dengue infection.^[2] It was considered as major public health problem in India because of its high morbidity and mortality.
+Urbanization, population movement and lacunae of public health measures are the major cause of increasing dengue positive cases.^[3-7] Vector surveillance is the only option to determine the vector abundance, vector habitats, and spatiotemporal risk factors with respect to dengue transmission.^[8] In most of the countries, vector surveillance relies on larval surveillance.^[9] In India, the house index (the percentage of houses positive with larvae or pupae), container index (the percentage of positive water filled containers infested with larvae or pupae) and Breteau index (the number of positive containers for Aedes vector per 100 houses inspected) are the main indices which have been used as indicators for risk of dengue transmission.^[10-12] But sometimes Aedes indices prove to be incapable of determining vector abundance and transmission risk as, Aedes mosquito vectorial capacity varies by region, and the diagnostic techniques are inadequate and also the situation is made more difficult by the broad size

 SCAN QR CODE TO VIEW ONLINE

+www.ajbls.com

 DOI: 10.5530/ajbls.2023.12.21